kennygrant/bestiary/slices.md

 ## Zero Value

 The zero value of a slice is equivalent in most cases to an empty slice, but .

+## Multi-dimensional slices

+Go doesn't have multi-dimensional arrays or slices, you have to create them by hand.